bbauska/W3Cx-5of5/README.md

 Here&apos;s an interesting article: [CamelCase vs underscores: Scientific showdown](https://whatheco.de/2011/02/10/camelcase-vs-underscores-scientific-showdown/)

-#### Constants
+<h4>Constants</h4>

 Constants are variables that cannot be modified after a value has been set.

 **The naming convention is to use uppercase letters with underscores. **